Frequently Asked Questions

 Where are you located?

-Our year-round offices are located on the end of Pier 4 in the Charlestown Navy Yard, where our students sail on Boston Harbor.
-We also have sites at Jamaica Pond and the Dorchester/UMass campus.
+Our year-round offices are located on the end of Pier 4 in the Charlestown Navy Yard, where our students sail on Boston Harbor, and at Jamaica Pond.
 Click here for directions

 In 2008, Courageous began running a sailing program for the campers of Camp Harbor View on Long Island in Boston.
 If you are a Boston resident and would like more information on how to register for the Camp Harbor View program, please visit the Camp Harbor View website.